-- The school’s official Teacher/Coordinator should register the selected students and upload their chosen poems on or before 9 December 2018.
+- The school’s official Teacher/Coordinator should register the selected students and their poems, chosen from the provided list, on or before 14 October 2020.

 Round 2: (Inter-school Semi-final Round):

-- Registered schools will receive an official email about the details of the semi-final round, including the date, timings and venue.
+- Registered schools will receive an email about the virtual procedure, date, and timings

-- The judges will choose the finalists to qualify for the final round.
+- The judges will select the students who will go forward to the finals.

-- Announcement of the finalists will be sent to all participating schools.
+- An email will be sent to all participating schools announcing the finalists

 Round 3: Final Round

-- The final round will be held on Tuesday 5 March 2019 during the Festival.
+- The final round will be held during the Month of Reading in March 2021.